-This Annual Operating Plan 2021-2022 describes the MDP capital improvement plans proposed for Mount Sunapee during the spring and summer of 2021.
+This Annual Operating Plan 2022-2023 describes the MDP capital improvement plans proposed for Mount Sunapee during the spring and summer of 2022.

-In the summer of 2021, new capital projects and capital maintenance projects are estimated to cost approximately \$500,000 if pursued.
-All projects are capital maintenance projects with no new major capital projects planned.
+In the summer of 2022, new capital projects and capital maintenance projects are estimated to cost approximately \$500,000 if pursued.
+Parking lot 4 is an MDP major capital project proposed, if pursued, and is pending evaluation and estimates.
+Installation of a ski school locker room is planned behind the existing ski school (see appendix C).
+All remaining projects are capital maintenance projects.

-All of the capital maintenance spending planned for the summer of 2021 will be to maintain or expand the existing facilities, equipment and inventories at Mount Sunapee.
+All of the capital maintenance spending planned for the summer of 2022 will be to maintain or enhance the existing facilities, equipment and inventories at Mount Sunapee.